Español

 For medical questions, we encourage you to review our information with your doctor.

-Survival rates are a way to get an idea of the outlook for children with a certain type of cancer.
-They can’t tell you for sure if treatment will be successful, but they may help give you a better understanding of how likely this is.
+Survival rates are a way to measure how many people survive a certain type of cancer over time.
+They cannot tell you exactly what will happen with any one person, but they may help give you a better understanding about how likely it is that treatment will be successful.

 The 5-year survival rate refers to the percentage of children who live at least 5 years after their cancer is diagnosed.
 Of course, many children live much longer than 5 years (and many are cured).

-To get 5-year survival rates, doctors have to look at children who were treated at least 5 years ago.
-Improvements in treatment since then may result in a better outlook for children now being diagnosed with neuroblastoma.
+To get 5-year survival rates, doctors must look at children who were treated at least 5 years ago.
+Improvements in treatment since then may result in a better outlook for children being diagnosed with neuroblastoma today.

 Pinto NR, Applebaum MA, Volchenboum SL, et al. Advances in risk classification and treatment strategies for neuroblastoma.
 J Clin Oncol.
 2015: 30;3008-3017.